 First off, parking in Pacific Beach is tough to come by.
 My suggestion would be to look around in the neighborhood a couple of blocks away from the beach.
 It may take a bit, but it is worth it, in my opinion, not to pay for parking if possible.

 So once we arrived, we headed north on the boardwalk (Ocean Front Walk) towards Law Street Beach.
-Here is a trail that will take you straight to Paradise Park, situated above Law Street Beach.
-On the contrary, if you were to walk South the boardwalk connects to Mission Beach Boardwalk.
+A trail will take you straight to Paradise Park, situated above Law Street Beach.
+On the contrary, if you walk South, the boardwalk connects to Mission Beach Boardwalk.

-These beaches are a beautiful place to explore during a very low tide when the conditions are right.
+These beaches are beautiful places to explore during a very low tide when the conditions are right.

-The beaches over here are not as crowded compared to the pier and over at Mission Beach.
+The beaches here are not as crowded as the pier and over at Mission Beach.

 The Significance of Diamond Street

 We stopped our little stroll over here at Diamond Street.
-I thought I would add that just south of this staircase can fish onshore.
+I would add that just south of this staircase can fish onshore.

-Just north of the staircase is the southern boundary of the South La Jolla State Reserve.
-So it is good to use this staircase as a physical marker and make sure not to fish anywhere north of here.
+The southern boundary of the South La Jolla State Reserve is just north of the staircase.
+So it is good to use this staircase as a physical marker and ensure not to fish anywhere north of here.